 Has your career path changed since graduation?

-I am currently in the same learning support role, but feel very much that my longer term prospects for career development have been improved by the increased interaction I am now enjoying with the wider educational community, especially as a consequence of my Plymouth University research.
+I am currently in the same learning support role but feel very much that my long-term prospects for career development have been improved by the increased interaction I am now enjoying with the wider educational community, especially as a consequence of my research at the University of Plymouth.
 I am continuing my studies at doctorate level.

 What is the most difficult thing which you have faced in your career?